oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 **Type Definition Formats**

 JADN type definitions are themselves information objects that can be represented in many ways.
 [Section 5](#5-jadn-schema-formats) defines several equivalent representation formats.
 The [Protobuf](#proto) introduction has an example Person structure with three fields, the third of which is optional.
-The equivalent JADN definition is:
+The equivalent JADN definitions are:

 **JADN definition of Person in [JSON](#rfc8259) format:**
 ```